Viljen789/DuplicateImageDeleter/README.md

 - **Performance:**
   - Comparing large image sets may take time.
 Optimize by reducing the number of images or directories.
 - **Error Handling:**
-  - The program skips missing files and handles exceptions gracefully.
+  - Provides detailed error logs for missing files or calculation issues.

 ---

 Feel free to modify and adapt the code to your specific use case!